Upton, Merseyside: Economy

-A building, constructed following demolition of the old Horse and Jockey pub, has been used by branches of the Co-op supermarket and the Ethel Austin clothing retailer.
-Lipton's used to have a supermarket in the village, in the building which is now used as the fitness centre.
-Spar has also operated a supermarket in the village, firstly following Lipton's in the same building, and then at the bottom of Arrowe Park Road.
-Clarks has previously had a shoe shop, in the building currently used by Ladbrokes.

 Wirral Business Park

-A former major employer was the Champion spark plug factory on Arrowebrook Road.
+A former major employer was the Champion spark plug factory on Arrowe Brook Road.
 The factory was opened in 1968.
 At its peak, the business employed over 1,000 people in Upton.
 The factory was closed in 2006 with production transferred to Italy.
 After the business withdrew from the area, the buildings were allowed to remain and the site is now operated as the Wirral Business Park and, informally, as the Champion's Business Park.
-The site is now primarily intended for the use of small businesses which need a significant degree of indoor space.
-Vacant space, at the business park, has been utilised quite rapidly, since the closure of the Champion's business.
-Businesses, at the site, now include a furniture retailer, a recording studio and rehearsal room, a hydroponics store and a self-storage facility amongst others.

 Upton Retail Park

 Upton Retail Park is a small retail park which was developed in the early 1990s.
 The development was built on 14 acre of Upton Meadow, adjacent to Arrowe Park Road and Upton Bypass.
 There was local protest to the new development on a green space.
-The original businesses to open on the site were J Sainsbury PLC and Homebase, which still operate.
-McDonald's opened shortly after the retail park was opened to the public, and Argos opened around 2010.

-Other shops

-Other small shopping areas are located on Royden Road and along Manor Drive, the latter having a branch of The Co-operative Food.